localhots/SimulaTR69/README.md

 ## Connection Requests

-All connection requests are accepted and trusted.
-This is done for convenience.
+Simulator can accept connection requests made over UDP and HTTP.
-If the ACS will set the following parameter values they will be ignored:
+If the ACS will set the following parameter values they will be respected:
 * `ManagementServer.ConnectionRequestUsername`
 * `ManagementServer.ConnectionRequestPassword`